w3c/trace-context/implementations.md

 # Implementations of Trace Context

-This page contains an alphabetical list of projects and venddors that currently implement Trace Context.
+This page contains an alphabetical list of projects and vendors that currently implement Trace Context.

 ## Elastic